freemandjomo/Netflix_sql_project/README.md

 	END category
 	   FROM netflix
  ```
 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+**Author** - FREEMAN DJOMO